 Shannon McDermott is the author of the epic fantasy novel The Valley of Decision, as well as the futuristic The Last Heir and the novellas Beauty of the Lilies and Summer Leaves (Sons of Tryas, I and II).
 She has also written the Christian Holmes series – a collection of middle-grade short stories.

 Her latest published work is “The Fulcrum,” a time-travel story published in the Spring/Summer 2019 Third Flatiron Anthology.
 Shannon is a staff writer with Lorehaven Magazine, where she reviews sci-fi and fantasy novels.
-She is also a regular contributor at SpeculativeFaith, where she blogs every other Wednesday.
+She was also a long-time contributor at SpeculativeFaith.

 The Valley of Decision; available on Amazon, in paperback and Kindle editions

 The Sunrise Windows; available on Amazon